-About KCCIKCCI started on the air on July 31, 1955 as KRNT-TV, the third television station in Des Moines and the ninth in Iowa.
-It was owned by the Cowles family, publishers of the Des Moines Register and Des Moines Tribune newspapers, along with KRNT radio (AM 1350 and the original KRNT-FM at 104.5, which went dark).
-The calls stood for the papers' nickname in central Iowa, "the R 'n T".
+About KCCIOn July 31, 1955, KRNT-TV went on the air as the third television station in Des Moines and the ninth in Iowa.
+The Cowles family, owners of the Des Moines Register and Des Moines Tribune newspapers, as well as KRNT radio, owned it (AM 1350 and the original KRNT-FM at 104.5, which went dark).
+The calls stood for the journals' moniker in central Iowa, "the R 'n T".

-The Cowles family and rival KSO radio (now KXNO, also owned by the Cowles interests until 1942) both applied for the channel 8 construction permit.
-A decision was held up due to issues with the Cowles' ownership of Look magazine.
-Eventually, the two stations reached a settlement that allowed KRNT to own 60 percent of the TV station and KSO to own 40 percent.
-Yet once the Federal Communications Commission (FCC) approved the station's license, KRNT immediately bought out KSO's share of the station.
-KRNT-TV's broadcasting day was originally about five to six hours long, and included a 15-minute news program later in the evening.
-The station has been part of the CBS television network through its entire history, owing to KRNT radio's long affiliation with the CBS Radio Network.
+Both the Cowles family and competitor KSO radio (now KXNO, which was also controlled by Cowles interests until 1942) petitioned for the channel 8 building permission.
+Due to concerns with the Cowles' ownership of Look magazine, a decision was delayed.
+Eventually, the two stations established an agreement in which KRNT owned 60% of the TV station and KSO owned 40%.
+However, once the station's license was authorized by the FCC, KRNT quickly purchased KSO's part of the station.
+KRNT-broadcast TV's day used to be roughly five to six hours long, with a 15-minute news segment later in the evening.
+Because of KRNT radio's lengthy relationship with the CBS Radio Network, the station has been a member of the CBS television network for its entire history.